 Quick Answer

-YES, mango is excellent for children and can be given from 6 months!
-The “King of Fruits” (Aam) is not just delicious but packed with vitamins, especially Vitamin A and C. Most concerns about mango (too hot, causes pimples, allergic) are myths.
-Enjoy this seasonal superfruit with your child - it’s hydrating, nutritious, and perfect for summer!
+YES, mango is a great fruit for most children and can be introduced from 6 months!
+The “King of Fruits” (Aam) is not just delicious but packed with vitamins, especially Vitamin A and C. Most concerns about mango (too hot, causes pimples) are myths.
+Enjoy this seasonal fruit with your child - it’s hydrating, nutritious, and perfect for summer.
+A few children can have a true mango allergy, so introduce it on its own and watch for any reaction the first few times.

 Why Mango Is Great for Kids (Aam Kyun Achha Hai)